-If you would like to schedule a virtual training for your class, office, RSO, or department, please visit our Take Time for Title IX page or reach out to Stacy Galbo, Assistant Dean for Student Conduct/Deputy Title IX Coordinator/Investigator, at email@example.com.
+If you would like to schedule an in-person or virtual training for your class, office, RSO, or department, please visit our Take Time for Title IX page or reach out to Stacy Galbo, Assistant Dean for Student Conduct/Deputy Title IX Coordinator/Investigator, at email@example.com.
 Examples of previous training topics include bystander intervention, Title IX basics, survivor support, consent and healthy relationships, neurobiology of trauma, rape culture, and more.